LindySez | Recipes

 Methods to soak dried beans

 1. The pre-soak method -Yes, pre-soak all night.
 If you were a good cook and knew your plan for the next day, go ahead and put those dried beans into a bowl and cover them with about 4 inches of water - set aside and let them soak up the liquid.
 Drain and ready to use.
-Today's thinking is to soak overnight in the refrigerator to keep them from fermenting and creating gasses.
+Today's thinking is to soak them overnight in the refrigerator to keep them from fermenting and creating gasses.

 2. The quick soak method - This will do the same as the above method but in about 1 hours time.
-Place the dried beans into a pot, cover with 2 inches of water and bring to a boil.
-Boil for 5 minutes, turn off the heat and allow to sit for 1 hour.
+Place the dried beans into a pot, cover with 2 inches of water, and bring to a boil.
+Boil for 5 minutes, turn off the heat, and allow to sit for 1 hour.
 Once drained the beans are ready to use.

 3. The I don't have time, I forgot, no-soak method - Yes, the beans will cook.
 It will just take them longer.
-So while pre-soaked beans may become tender in 2 - 3 hours, the no soaked beans might take 3 - 4 hours.
+So while pre-soaked beans may become tender in 2 - 3 hours, the no-soaked beans might take 3 - 4 hours.

 So really, soaking the beans is all about the amount of time you have and the amount of preplanning you do.